RustyRailways/RustyRailways/train/rust/readme.md

 ## Description

 This section of the repository focuses on the train component of the project.
-Each train is equipped with an ESP WROOM 32 for motor control and communication via WiFi, along with an NFC card reader.
+Each train is equipped with an `ESP-WROOM-32` for motor control and communication via WiFi, along with an NFC RFID reader.
 The code is written in Rust, based on the Rust Embedded HAL framework.
-The benefits of using Rust Embedded HAL include a common infrastructure used among all projects, code reusability, and memory safety.
+The benefits of using Rust Embedded include a common infrastructure used among all projects, better code reusability, and better memory safety.

 ![Trains Image](../../imgs/trains.jpg)